 You create and release an independent magazine called FEECO, how did it start?

 When I started editing FEECO, I tried to connect with artists who I adored.
-We helped promote each other’s projects.
-Xuh from Kraków (Poland) is one of my favourites, she did the cover art of first issue.
+We helped to promote each other’s projects.
+Xuh from Kraków (Poland) is one of my muses, she did the cover art of my first issue.

 In the newest issue, I wrote about a zine call ciut which she and Rezcka (Magdalena Rzepecka) just published in this year.

 Leonardo Casas wrote an article about me in his magazine Estrellita Mia.
-I curated and translated an interview with Daisuke Ichiba for EM’s “Japan Issue”.
+I once curated, and translated an interview with Daisuke Ichiba for EM’s “Japan Issue”.

 Captainhowdie who’s the author of Randal’s Friends (Ranfren), is another one of my best.
-I don’t know much about she/he/them.
+I don’t know much about him/her/them.
 I don’t even don’t know what he/she/they does usually.
-The only thing I can say that Ranfren is just continuing to make art day to day.
+The only thing I can say that Captain is just continuing to make art day to day.
 It is chaotic, slap stick, sometimes nostalgic.
-A surreal but established world.
-It’s confusing, and messes with my memory when I read the comics.
+It is surreal but established world.
+Confusing, and messes with my memory when I read the comics.

 You really need to see Captain’s website.
 It’s like a trip or “surfing” on the Internet from years ago.
-Very similar to the 2010’s internet meme like vaporwave, but different.
+Very similar to the 2010’s internet meme like vaporwave, but it’s surely different.

 What is the content of the Magazine?

-I’m really troubled because I’m aware that my head is getting worse every day.
-I can’t concentrate on my studies at all.
-It’s hard for me to remember things so badly, even though I have the will to do it.
+I’m really troubled because I’m aware that my English is getting worse every day.
+I can’t concentrate on my studies at all because of the recent bad days.
+It’s hard for me to study things so badly, even though I have the will to do it.

 I have to make an effort to be on equal footing with the people I’m covering.